 Extensive research by Michigan State University found human fecal contamination in 100% of river systems studied in the lower peninsula, and that the primary cause is substandard, failing, or nonexistent septic systems.

 Ready to make your voice heard?
-Copy and paste the letters below and send to your local media outlets!
+Copy and paste the letters below, customize with your own words, and send to your local newspapers!

 Find your letter below!